codeGROOVE-dev/multicache/README.md

 # multicache

-A sharded in-memory cache for Go with optional persistence.
+multicache is an in-memory #golang cache library.

-Implements S3-FIFO from ["FIFO queues are all you need for cache eviction"](https://dl.acm.org/doi/10.1145/3600006.3613147) (SOSP'23).
-S3-FIFO matches or exceeds LRU hit rates with simpler operations and better concurrency.
+It's been optimized over hundreds of experiments to be the highest performing cache available - both in terms of hit rates and throughput - and also features an optional multi-tier persistent cache option.

 ## Install